 We are particularly interested in exploring how insights and principles from multisensory interaction, crossmodal perception and embodied cognition could be used to design more inclusive interactions between disabled and non-disabled people.
 We use a mixed-methods approach in our research, combining theory with field work, co-design, and controlled studies and evaluation.

 - Education technologies for blind and visually-impaired children

 - Hybrid technologies for people with and without dementia

 - Social play technologies for autistic and non-autistic children

 - Virtual & Augmented reality for people with limb differences

 - Olfactory displays in exergames for people with dementia

 Between 2023 and 2028, I have been awarded a 5-years ERC Consolidator Grant for the project Inclusive Cross-sensory Social Play: Towards a new paradigm of assistive technology for early development of blind and visually impaired children (inclusiveXplay).
 In this project, we will conduct interdisciplinary research that will radically change the way we design, engineer and evaluate assistive technologies for blind and visually impaired (BVI) children.
 The aim is to carve new directions in technological research for inclusion by focusing on how interactions between disabled and non-disabled children can be facilitated with and through inclusive cross-sensory assistive technologies

-I have recently been awarded 5-years EPSRC Early Career Fellowship to support my research into social inclusion, participatory design, crossmodal perception and multimodal interfaces to design and research collaborative learning technologies that can improve the inclusion of visually-impaired and blind students in mainstream schools.
-Read more here.
+Between 2016 and 2021, I held a 5-years EPSRC Early Career Fellowship which supported my research into inclusion, co-design, crossmodal perception and multisensory interaction.
+In this fellowship, I focused on ways of applying the above principles to design and research education technologies that can improve the inclusion of visually-impaired children when they learn alongside their sighted peers in mainstream schools.